luhadiagarvit/luhadiagarvit/README.md

 ### Hello World!! 👋

-- 🔭 I’m currently working on an internship.
+- 🔭 I’m currently looking on an internship.
 - 🌱 I’m currently learning to work on cloud computing platforms.
-- 👯 I’m looking to collaborate on real world analysis projects.
+- 👯 I’m looking to collaborate on real world GenAI projects.
-- 🤔 I’m looking for help with distributed processing languages.
+- 🤔 I’m looking for help with functional processing languages.
 - 💬 Ask me about Artificial Intelligence.
 - 📫 How to reach me: HMU on major social media platforms : @luhadiagarvit
 - 😄 Pronouns: He/Him/His